Faster Born probability estimation via gate merging and frame optimisation: Introduction

 In this paper, we focus on quasi-probability estimation methods based on frame representations and look for a way to improve the performance of outcome probability estimation.
 Recently, there has been a proposal of a Monte Carlo sampling algorithm which allows for quasi-probability estimation of circuits that contain a bounded amount of negativity in their representation~\cite{Pashayan2015}.
 For classes of circuits in which negativity grows only polynomially in the number of input states, this estimation algorithm is efficient.
-The negativity of the circuit therefore acts \textit{as an indicator of the hardness of the probability sampling algorithm.}
+The negativity of the circuit therefore indicates the hardness of the probability sampling problem.
+Although the negativity scales exponentially with the number of non-Clifford gates, the scaling factors hugely depend on the frame choice.
+Until now, however, the same fixed representation has been applied on every circuit component and the flexibility on reducing negativity has been limited.

-Our aim is to explore whether varying the frame representations of the components in a given circuit can lead to a reduction in the total circuit negativity.
+Our aim is to explore the extent to which varying the frame representations of the components in a given circuit can lead to a reduction in the total circuit negativity.
 To this end, we propose a pre-processing routine for any general quantum circuit, which aims at reducing the negativity overhead required for probability estimation.
 Our proposed routine consists of two distinct sub-routines: \begin{enumerate} \item \textbf{Circuit gate merging:} We introduce the idea of merging gates together into new $n$-qudit gates for fixed $n$ in the context of reducing sampling overhead.
-This subroutine reduces the negativity of the entire circuit and is independent of the estimation method used.
+This sub-routine reduces the negativity of the entire circuit and is independent of the estimation method used.

-We demonstrate numerically that the average negativity reduction over a random ensemble of circuits is greater as the number of non-Clifford elements, e.g. $T$ gates, increases and is comparable to recent asymptotic negativity bounds of stabilizer decomposition methods~\cite{Seddon2021, howard_2017}.
-Our routine has the additional advantages over decomposition methods of being applicable to circuits that consist of gates which are hard to decompose, e.g. arbitrary phase gates and Haar-random gates. \item \textbf{Dynamic frame optimisation:} We introduce the idea of using different frames to represent the input and output phase spaces of the gates in the circuit.
+We demonstrate numerically that the average negativity reduction over a random ensemble of circuits is greater as the number of non-Clifford elements, e.g., $T$ gates, increases and is comparable to recent asymptotic negativity bounds~\cite{Seddon2021, howard_2017, Heinrich2019}.
+Our routine does not depend on the specifics of the circuit gate set and can therefore be used in cases of gates which are hard to decompose, e.g., Haar-random gates. \item \textbf{Frame optimisation:} We introduce the idea of using different frames to represent the input and output phase spaces of the gates in the circuit.
 This is inspired by work in continuous variables~\cite{Keshari2016}, but our approach is novel in the context of discrete quasi-probability sampling methods.